 EYLEA and EYLEA HD face significant competition in the marketplace.
 For example, each of EYLEA and EYLEA HD competes in one or more of its approved indications with other VEGF inhibitors.
 These include Genentech/Roche's Vabysmo® (faricimab-svoa) and Susvimo® (ranibizumab ocular implant); Novartis and Genentech/Roche's Lucentis® (ranibizumab); Novartis' Beovu® (brolucizumab); and biosimilar versions of Lucentis commercialized in the United States by Biogen Inc. and Sandoz Group AG.
 In addition, biosimilar versions of EYLEA have been approved both in and outside the United States.
-We expect that biosimilar competition for EYLEA will increase in the future when biosimilar versions of EYLEA are launched in additional countries (such as the United States), the timing of which will depend on, among other factors, the outcome of the pending patent litigation proceedings described in Note 11 to our Condensed Consolidated Financial Statements and the expiration of the patents protecting EYLEA (including those set forth under Part I - Item 1.
+These include Amgen's Pavblu[TM] (aflibercept-ayyh), which is expected to launch in the United States in the near future.
+We expect that biosimilar competition for EYLEA will increase in the future when additional biosimilar versions of EYLEA are launched in the United States and other countries, the timing of which will depend on, among other factors, the outcome of the pending patent litigation proceedings described in Note 11 to our Condensed Consolidated Financial Statements and the expiration of the patents protecting EYLEA (including those set forth under Part I - Item 1.
 "Business - Patents, Trademarks, and Trade Secrets" of Regeneron's Annual Report on Form 10-K for the fiscal year ended December 31, 2023 (filed February 5, 2024)).
 Ophthalmologists are also using off-label, third-party repackaged versions of Genentech/Roche's approved VEGF antagonist, bevacizumab, for the treatment of certain of EYLEA's and EYLEA HD's respective indications, and we are aware of another company developing an ophthalmic formulation of such product that has been approved in the EU.
-In DME (and, in the case of EYLEA, also RVO).
-EYLEA and EYLEA HD also compete with intravitreal implants of corticosteroids.
+In DME (and, in the case of EYLEA, also RVO), EYLEA and EYLEA HD also compete with intravitreal implants of corticosteroids.
 We are also aware of a number of companies working on the development of product candidates and extended delivery devices for the potential treatment of one or more of EYLEA's and EYLEA HD's respective indications, including those that act by blocking VEGF and VEGF receptors (including therapies designed to extend the treatment interval) and/or other targets.
 In addition, we are aware of several other companies developing biosimilar versions of EYLEA, EYLEA HD, and/or other approved anti-VEGF treatments.
-Other potentially competitive products in development include products for use in combination with EYLEA and/or other anti-VEGF treatments, small-molecule tyrosine kinase inhibitors, gene therapies, and other eve-drop formulations, devices, and oral therapies.
-There also is a risk that third parties repackage ZALTRAP for off-label use and sale for the treatment of diseases of the eye, even though ZALTRAP has not been manufactured and formulated for use in intravitreal injections.
+Other potentially competitive products in development include products for use in combination with EYLEA and/or other anti-VEGF treatments, smallmolecule tyrosine kinase inhibitors, gene therapies, and other eye-drop formulations, devices, and oral therapies.
+There also is a risk that third parties repackage ZALTRAP for off-label use and sale for the treatment of diseases of the eve, even though ZALTRAP has not been manufactured and formulated for use in intravitreal injections.
 We are aware of claims by third parties, including those based on published clinical data, alleging that ZALTRAP may be safely administered to the eye.